good-kiwi/HURDAT2/readme.md

 great if these errors could be fixed.
 * It might be useful to have the underlying pandas datasets be made available if a user wanted to import this script into their own code.
+* Example queries of the resulting database
+* Add functions to calculate interpolated values along the path.